TheShreyasShetty/Dangerous-_Curvature_Detection/README.md

 ## 2. Project Overview

-The Dangerous Curvature Detection project utilizes a combination of image processing techniques and convolutional neural networks (CNNs) to detect dangerous curves in images.
-The main components of the project are as follows:

 - **Data Collection**: The dataset used in this project comprises images of objects with and without dangerous curvatures.
 The data was collected from various sources and manually labeled for training and testing purposes.

 - **Preprocessing**: The collected data undergoes preprocessing to remove noise, resize images, and augment the dataset for improved model generalization.